 What types of relationship contracts are there in the Netherlands for couples?

-What is the Dutch law on matrimonial property?
+What is the Dutch law on property when you marry or enter a registered partnership??

 What is the difference between marriage and registered partnership?